unaffected/ruthless.heavens/README.md

 # Ruthless Heavens

 > Design by Cody Mercer (greatgrievance@unaffectedstudios.com)
+>
-> Google Forms Anonymous Feedback Questionnaire: https://forms.gle/d9j3ELD1gsQ9XX128
+> Anonymous Google Forms Feedback Questionnaire: https://forms.gle/d9j3ELD1gsQ9XX128

 If you could have power, would you take it?
 What would you give?
 To what end?